King Offa himself will greet you as you enter the Centre from West Street, just 200 yards from Knighton Town Centre.

 - The Welsh Princes of the Anglo-Saxon period

 - The flora and fauna of the area

 - The history of Knighton

-The Centre is managed by Offa’s Dyke Association, a charity originally set up to provide help for walkers on the Long Distance Path, and this still forms an important part of their activity but now is widened to serve the needs of all visitors.
+The Centre is managed by Offa’s Dyke Association, a charity originally set up to provide help for walkers on the National Trail, and this still forms an important part of their activity but now is widened to serve the needs of all visitors.
 The Centre incorporates the Knighton Tourist Information Centre and a shop, where you can also refresh yourself after a hard days walking with tea, coffee, soft drinks, cakes and ice cream.
 Facilities are available for school visits, small conferences, and exhibitions.

 As a centre for walking activities, Offa’s Dyke Centre is positioned at about the halfway point of the Offa’s Dyke Path National Trail and at the start of the Glyndwr’s Way National Trail.
 The Wye Valley Walk crosses the Offa’s Dyke Path at Hay-on-Wye as does the Severn Way at Pool Quay, and a wide range of shorter walks radiate from Knighton.
 An attractive leaflet on the Centre and details of other activities is available from:-

 The Offa’s Dyke Centre and Knighton Tourist Information Centre

 Telephone: +44 (0)1547 – 528753